osama-haggag/movie-time/README.md

 The dataset contains about 40,000 movies, and around 11,000 of those have tags associated with them and could be related to one another.

-Movie Time uses these tagged movies to relate them to each other, and presents random recommendations from the other 29,000 unrelatable movies.
+RecommendR uses these tagged movies to relate them to each other, and presents random recommendations from the other 29,000 unrelatable movies.

 [Screenshots!](https://imgur.com/a/cH3cs)